x-limitless-x/blakedrumm.com/_posts/2022-01-28-scom-notifications-and-alerts-stopped-working.markdown

 permalink: /blog/scom-notifications-and-alerts-stopped-working/
 ---

  First thing I noticed was that the SCOM Management Servers had an SCOM Agent Installed on it.
-We noticed by verifing the following location:
+We verifing by navigating to the following location, you can see the __Agent Management Groups__:
  ![Management Server - Bad Registry Keys](/assets/img/posts/agent-registry-scom-ms.png){:class="img-fluid"}

-Apparently the Operations Manager Management Server received a package from SCCM, and this attempted to install the SCOM Agent (Microsoft Monitoring Agent) and overwrote some registry keys inside of the following location: \
+Apparently the Operations Manager Management Server received a package from SCCM, and this attempted to automatically install the SCOM Agent (Microsoft Monitoring Agent).
+And during this process the installer overwrote some registry keys inside of the following location: \
 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Operations Manager\3.0\`

  > ## Precaution